cap-js/telemetry/README.md

 Please note, however, that Dynatrace only exports traces triggered by incoming HTTP requests.
 That is, traces for background tasks started by `cds.spawn`, for example, would not be exported.

+**Sampling and context propagation under OneAgent.** When OneAgent transports the traces (i.e. `@opentelemetry/exporter-trace-otlp-proto` is *not* a dependency), `@cap-js/telemetry` does not register its own tracer provider — OneAgent's already-registered provider is used so that spans reach Dynatrace.
+As a consequence, the [`tracing.sampler`](#sampler) (including `ignoreIncomingPaths`) and [`tracing.propagators`](#propagators) settings have no effect; sampling and context propagation are governed by Dynatrace/OneAgent.
+Configure them on the Dynatrace side instead.

 If dependency `@opentelemetry/exporter-trace-otlp-proto` is present anyway, `@cap-js/telemetry` will export the traces via OpenTelemetry as well.